MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 - You can specify just a text string, or use [variables](#using-variables-in-the-text-string) to dynamically create the text string when the header, footer, or watermark is applied.

+- Word, PowerPoint, and Outlook support visual markings in different colors.
+Visual markings that are configured for colors always display as black in Excel.

 - Visual markings support one language only.

 ## When visual markings are applied